 - Walls, floors and ceilings are insulated with spray foam, foam board and high R value batting insulation to minimize air infiltration, protect plumbing fixtures and maximize energy efficiency.

-- Recycling bins and dumpsters are provided to minimize waste and all appliances are EnergyStar rated for high efficiency.
+- Recycling bins and dumpsters are provided to minimize waste.
+All appliances are EnergyStar-rated for high efficiency.

 - Homosote panels are used in the Welcome Center and Girl Program Center to lower sound levels.

-- A construction waste management plan was required and followed to keep recyclable waste and debris of over 75% from landfills.
+- A construction waste management plan was required and followed to keep recyclable waste and debris of over 75 percent from landfills.

 Architects — Reese Jones Welcome Center & Hoglund Girl Program Center